chaosleaguewiki/chaosleaguewiki.github.io/docs/use/index.md

 To run the game, you first need to meet certain requirements, namely:

 - You use Windows.
 Chaos League only supports Windows right now.
 - You are a Twitch afiliate or have access to a Twitch afiliate channel.
-The game relies on Twitch's channel point system which are only available for afiliates.
+    The game relies on Twitch's channel point system which are only available for afiliates. [[Affiliate Requirements](https://help.twitch.tv/s/article/twitch-affiliate-program-faq?language=en_US)]

 ## Setup